 - Testing the funnel.
 See if there is any friction when users are trying to purchase an item.
 Just make them complete the purchase and see if they have any problems doing it.

 If you do all of the above steps, you probably don’t need a “25 tricks to optimize the landing page” blog.
-You have identified more than enough problems that need fixes.
-So you have to rank problems from the smallest to the biggest.
+By now you have surely identified a number of problems that need fixes.
+Start your website optimization by ranking problems from the smallest to the biggest.
 Decide which ones are most important to solve, build a feasible hypothesis and design the experiments to test them out.
-Or in other words, your optimization journey has just begun.
+Or in other words, your Web optimization journey has just begun.